marlenachatzigrigoriou/ordering_system/README.md

 1. Clone the repository to a local folder:

           git clone https://github.com/marlenachatzigrigoriou/ordering_system.git
-2. Open the command line in your cloned reporitory
+2. Open the command line in your cloned reporitory and build the executable Java application with:

+          mvn package
-3. Build the executable Java application with:
+3. Create the Jacoco report:

-          mvn package jacoco:report
+          mvn jacoco:report
 4. Browse ordering_system (your current) folder: ..\target\site\jacoco and click on index.html .

    Now you can see on your browser the jacoco code coverage report.